MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/02-transform-data-power-bi.md

 ---
 lab:
-    title: 'Clean, transform, and load data in Power BI'
+    title: 'Transform data in Power BI'
     module: 'Clean, transform, and load data in Power BI'
 ---

-# Clean, transform, and load data in Power BI
+# Transform data in Power BI

 ## Lab story

 In this lab, you'll use data cleansing and transformation techniques to start shaping your data model.
-You'll then apply the queries to load each as a table to the data model.
+You'll then apply the queries to load each as a table to the semantic model.

 In this lab you learn how to: